Nobody hears the weeping of the ice caps in Antarctica, waiting for the day it breaks and shatters into the ocean from Earth’s unbearable heat.

 Of course, the ice cap was not weeping for itself.

 The death of an ice cap is not what we would call a tragedy – it is not a living being.
 Its songs are but a natural occurrence of sound, neither directed nor deliberate, not even meant to be heard by the human ear.
-Yet hearing this story makes us uncomfortable, because we know what this is all about.
-Once more, we are receiving the warning call on climate change.
+Yet hearing this story makes us a bit uncomfortable.
+Why?
+Because we know that once more, we are receiving the warning call on climate change.

 The earth has music for those who listen.